TiBeN/ia-mame/README.md

 ### Use a different rompath

-If you want to try ia-mame using a different rompath than you Mame default, you can use the Mame option `-rompath` on the command-line; ia-mame supports Mame options given as command-line arguments aswell:
+If you want to try ia-mame using a different rompath than your Mame's default, you can use the Mame option `-rompath` on the command-line; ia-mame supports Mame options given as command-line arguments aswell: